Ear Pointing

 Before I continue I'd like to make a note that I do mention other artists here, but I am not endorsing or condemning anyone's work and I simply cannot remember everyone I read about in the bodymod community.
 I can only suggest Samppa as he is the only one I have had experience with.
 These names are mentioned purely for you to look at them for comparison.

 I am aware that there are a few artists out there who are "hacks" and I am not doing the research for you on every artist I mention.
-However, I will provide information for how to be responsible.
+However, I will provide information on how to be responsible.

 I know Zephyr Le Strange (Instagram here) originally got their first ear pointing done by Lukas Zpira (website here, though it appears to only be about performance art rather than body modification, and BME entry here).
 This was later fixed by Efix Roy (again, body modification information appears to be light, but the shop he owns and this website may be interesting).